Villu (film): Casting and filming

-The story was already made as a movie in Tamil during 1989 titled Thaai Naadu starring Sathyaraj in dual roles.
-Then this film was remade in Dhallywood as Jamin Nai by Syed Harun starring Shabnur, Shakti Kapoor & Miju Ahmed in lead roles in 2000 and Tamil as Villu By Prabhu Deva starring Vijay & Nayanthara in lead roles in 2009.
-Bobby Deol Starrer Soldier in 1998 has a similar story line.

 Devi Sri Prasad, Kola Bhaskar and Ravi Varman were confirmed the film's composer, editor, and cinematographer respectively while FEFSI Vijayan was chosen as the stunt coordinator.

 Vijay was Prabhu Deva's initial choice for the lead role.
 Prabhu Deva trusted the actor, due to their widely known friendship, after their success with Pokkiri the previous year.
 However, several critics and media had dubious thoughts on the choice of Vijay as the lead role actor for the film.
 Some websites wondered if Villu would promote his career, or give him another average response, like his previous films Azhagiya Tamil Magan and Kuruvi, which proved to be average grossers at the box-office due to their weak storyline and screenplay.
 Nayantara was confirmed the film's lead actress upon the film's launch.
 Vadivelu was also confirmed for a supporting role.
 Earlier reports claimed that Biju Menon or Napoleon were to be given a supporting role, but later the role went to Manoj K. Jayan.
 Vaiyapuri, Khushbu, and Kovai Sarala were also said to be given roles in the film.
 However, Khushbu was later confirmed an item number appearance while Sarala was to sing a song in the film.
+Some scenes were shot at Kayamozhi village at Thiruchendur.
+A song and a fight sequence was shot at Tuticorin while other songs were shot at Bangkok, Malaysia and Switzerland.

 Music

 The soundtrack for this film was composed by Devi Sri Prasad.
+The audio was launched on 14 December 2008 at Hello FM radio station.
 Three of the songs, "Jalsa Jalsa", "Dheemthanakka Thillana", and "Daddy Mummy" had their beats reused from three Telugu songs DSP had previously composed: the eponymous song from Jalsa ,"Om Namaste Bolo" from Ready, and "Akalesthey" from Shankar Dada Zindabad respectively.